kjvarga/google-dfp-api/README.md

 # Google's DoubleClick For Publishers API Ruby Client Library

+## Customized version

+This is a stock v0.19.0 clone with the gemspec's Ruby requirement relaxed so it runs under Ruby 1.9.3.

+***

 Google's DoubleClick For Publishers API service lets developers design computer programs that interact directly with the DFP platform.
 With these applications, advertisers and third parties can more efficiently -- and creatively -- manage